Family Caregiver Pay Rate North Carolina : Wages, Benefits & Eligibility

 AARP, Advocacy, and Resources

-As a caregiver, you’re not alone.
-Organizations like AARP provide guides, tools, and support to help you through every stage of your journey.
-Paid Care also offers step-by-step help with applications, policy information, and payment tracking—so you receive the income you deserve for the health care services you already provide.
+Caregivers in North Carolina are not alone.
+Organizations such as AARP provide education, advocacy, and tools to support you at every stage of caregiving.
+Paid Care also offers step-by-step help with applications, policy information, and payment tracking—so you receive the income you deserve for the essential care services you already provide.

 Care Tasks That Qualify for Payment